 If you don’t have a Roth IRA, now is the time to get one.
 But first, you need to make sure you’re eligible.

 If you have to open a Traditional IRA now, don’t worry.
 You can still roll over to a Roth IRA later.
-This is sometimes called a “backdoor IRA,” where you start with a Traditional IRA and then move to a Roth IRA.
+This is sometimes called a “backdoor IRA,” where you start with a Traditional IRA and then convert to a Roth IRA.

 2. Understand contribution limits for 2021